b-lukaszuk/haskell_luzne_zadanka/book1/ch02/README.md

 5. (2 * 5 + 18) /= ((2 * (5 + 18)))

 OK, I'll leave it here.
 It's too easy.
-I'm going to the next chapter.
+I'm going to read the next chapter.